Kalathos Airfield: History

-In September of 1943 Kalathos Airfield was the center of conflicts between Italian and German forces for the control of the island.
+In September 1943 Kalathos Airfield was the center of conflicts between Italian and German forces for the control of the island.
 The Italians surrendered to the Germans who took over the airport until the end of the Second World War.
 Kalathos Airfield was one of the most important Italian torpedo bomber airfields and from here the Eastern part of the Mediterranean could be covered.
 It was also used by the Italian Royal Air Force for air raids on British colonies in the Middle East, such as bombings on British Palestine and on refineries in Bahrain.